rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 The answer to the first question lies in the settings of the system's controller.
 If the controller does not overcompensate too much (if the amplitude of the oscillations will never build up), the iteration will converge.

-The same holds for the second question: if the controller is set to react slow, it will take longer for it to converge.
+The same holds for the second question: if the controller is set to react slowly, it will take longer for it to converge.
 To make the iteration converge quickly, the controller has to be set such that it will produce the largest correction without causing oscillations.

 Although the third question may seem obvious (the iteration will converge to the setpoint), sometimes the settings of the controller will result in converging to an incorrect value, which might be higher or lower than the setpoint.

-It turns out that the three goals that are related to these questions (stability, performance and accuracy) can not be achieved simultaneously.
+It turns out that the three goals that are related to these questions (stability, performance and accuracy) cannot be achieved simultaneously.
 The design of feedback systems will always involve trade-offs between stability and performance, since a system that responds quickly will tend to oscillate.
 It depends on the situation which aspect will be emphasized.

 ## Example: cache simulation
 To illustrate the aspects of a feedback system that are discussed in on this page, we will simulate behavior of a system that controls the size of a cache.
 In this example we will not implement a cache but rather simulate its hit rate by the following function: